jajpohke/USBtoC64_AMI_CFG_Adv/README.md

  This fork has been born mainly to use fire 2 and 3 on C64 and Amiga with configurable buttons.
 Base board is the same of Main Project.
  Release note!

+08/03/2026 Next Changes very very coming soon (in testing):
+ - 1.2:  - Mouse in C64 fixed (I know this forks with some sids and some mouse sucks in C64 mode)
+         - Integrated Built Web In Server configuration, you can trash IDE, Serial and stuff....easy plug and play user "experienced" experience :)

  Change log:

  - v.1.1: Mouse functions implemented; if an mouse is connected it will be autodetected in C64 and Amiga Mode.